TechRetreat/learnathon/mobile/ios/1-Swift.md

 ```

 ### Optionals
 Swift is a language the supports optionals.
 In other languages it may be called "nullables" or something of the sort.
 All it means is that if a value is an optional, it can either have a value assigned to it or it can be `nil`.
 The only catch is that if it is `nil` then if you try to call a method on it, you simply won't be able to.
 You have to unwrap it.
-To "force unwrap" the opotional you can use `!`.
+To "force unwrap" the optional you can use `!`.
 But if you unwrap it, and it's nil and try to call a function on it.
 It'll crash.
 Ouch!
 To avoid this, we can use the `?` to safely unwrap the optional.
-What unwrapping means.
+What does unwrapping mean?
 Let's take a look at some examples:

 Note.
 Since we start defining this as `nil`, we need to specify a type when we create the object.